 All foreign students who are not covered by an AIIAS scholar 47(a)2 visa are required to secure a Special Study Permit (SSP).

 AIIAS is an English-speaking institution, and English is the language of instruction for all on-campus and online courses.
 Because of its international nature, however, AIIAS courses bring together both teachers and students who speak different primary languages.
 Given the nature of graduate work, proficiency in reading, writing, and speaking English is important for a successful student experience.
-For this reason, all on-campus and online applicants need to demonstrate English proficiency.
+For this reason, all on-campus and online applicants need to be proficient in English.

-A student who receives score of 53 or below on the English Proficiency Exam will work full time on English and register for Beginners’ English (Level 1).
-If at the end of the term, the English course requirements have been satisfactorily completed, the student may register for Intermediate English (Level 2).
+A student who receives score of 53 or below on the English Proficiency Exam will work full time on English and register for Elementary' English (Level 1).
+If at the end of the term, a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in basic English in everyday experiences, the student may register for Intermediate English (Level 2).
 Note: Students who enter Level 1 with a score of less than 30, will find it difficult to satisfactorily complete Level 1 within one term, and are likely to need to repeat the class.

-The student who receives a score of 54–61 on the English Proficiency Exam will work full time on English and register for Intermediate English (Level 2).
-If at the end of the term the English course requirements have been satisfactorily completed, the student will proceed to Level 3.
+The student who receives a score of 54-61 on the English Proficiency Exam will work full time on English and register for Intermediate English (Level 2).
+If at the end of the term a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in English at an intermediate level, the student will proceed to Level 3.

-The student who receives a score of 62–69 on the English Proficiency Exam will study English full time and register for Intermediate 2 English (Level 3).
-If at the end of the term the English course requirements have been satisfactorily completed, the student will proceed to Level 4.
+The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Advanced Intermediate English (Level 3).
+If at the end of the term the student has fulfilled the course requirements by demonstrating in coursework an advanced ability to communicate in everyday experiences and to communicate successfully in basic academic contexts, the student will proceed to Level 4.

-The student who receives a score of 70–76 will study English full time and register for Advanced English (Level 4).
+The student who recieves a score of 70-76 will study English full time and register for Advanced English (Level 4).
 If at the end of the term the English course has been satisfactorily completed with a B grade or above, the student may proceed to take the end-of-term English Proficiency Examination (EPE).
-A score of Band 6.5 or above on the EPE, with a minimum band of 5.5 in writing, is necessary to enter graduate class work.
+A score of 550 on the TOEFL ITP and a 6.5 on the internal speaking and writing test with a minimum band of 5.5 in writing is necessary to enter graduate work.

 Term A - October to December